54yd/54yd/README.md

 ---

+🚨 Collaboration: Graham → Shiki for Crime Prevention 🚨

+To create a robust, end-to-end crime analysis pipeline, Graham and Shiki work in tandem:

+Video Segmentation (Graham)

+Graham processes raw CCTV footage and segments it into timestamped screenshots using subtitle or timestamp inputs.

+Automated Detection (Shiki)

+Each screenshot is fed into Shiki’s AI-powered detection API to identify and retrieve coordinates of persons or objects of interest.

+Integrated Workflow

+# Segment video into frames (STILL DEVELOPMENT so use CLI m(_ _)m )
+python -m graham.segment --video scene.mp4 --srt subtitles.srt --output frames/

+# Run Shiki on each frame
+for img in frames/*.png; do
+  python client/showui_gradio.py --image "$img" --prompt "Find suspect" done

+Research Impact

+This combined pipeline enables researchers to automatically convert hours of footage into structured data, facilitating rapid analysis, pattern discovery, and evidence preservation.

+By connecting these two open-source tools, we move closer to a proactive crime-prevention ecosystem driven by AI and data.

 Each project illustrates my dedication to creating practical and engaging applications. 🌈 Feel free to explore each repository for more details on setup, features, and future enhancements! 😊